837477/aiopyfcm/README.md

     # Send the message.
 (Stateless)
     responses = await asyncio.gather(
-        aiopyfcm_module.send(message),
-        aiopyfcm_module.send(message),
-        aiopyfcm_module.send(message),
+        async_pyfcm.send(message),
+        async_pyfcm.send(message),
+        async_pyfcm.send(message),
     )
     print(responses)
 ```

 ## Contributing
 The following is a set of guidelines for contributing to `aiopyfcm`.
-These are mostly guidelines, not rules.
+These are mostly guidelines, not rules.<br>
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 1. Please create a branch in this format, **`<Issue Number>-<Some name>`**
 2. Open a terminal and navigate to your project path.
 And enter this.
    **`git config --global commit.template .gitmessage.txt`**
 3. You can use the template, with `git commit` through vi. **Not** `git commit -m`
-4. If you want to merge your work, please pull request to the `dev` branch.
+4. If you want to merge your work, please pull request to the `develop` branch.
 5. Enjoy contributing!

 If you have any other opinions, please feel free to suggest 😀